 Liability to Passengers

 The Carriers Act 1830 sought to protect common carriers carrying parcels with articles of significant value.
-The Act provides that no common carrier by land is to be responsible for damage to articles of the property of certain descriptions contained in a parcel or package delivered to the carrier to be carried for hire or a person who is a passenger in a vehicle where the value exceeds a specified (a relatively low) amount, unless at that time of delivery to the carrier’s office or receiving office, the value and nature of the articles have been declared and any increased charges applicable have been paid.
+The Act provides that no common carrier by land is to be responsible for damage to articles of the property of certain descriptions contained in a parcel or package delivered to the carrier to be carried for hire or a person who is a passenger in a vehicle where the value exceeds a specified (a relatively low) amount unless at that time of delivery to the carrier’s office or receiving office, the value and nature of the articles have been declared and any increased charges applicable have been paid.

-The declaration need not be in a special form.
-It may be verbal.
-There must be an intention to make a declaration.
-If the declaration is not made the carrier is entitled to the protection of the limitation in the Act.
-Where the declaration is made, the carrier is entitled to demand increased charges provided he gives conspicuous notice in its office, warehouse or receiving house stating the increased rate of charge above the ordinary rates.
-Where the declaration is made, the carrier takes the goods with his full common law liability.
+Where the declaration is made, the carrier is entitled to demand increased charges provided he gives conspicuous notice in its office, warehouse, or receiving house stating the increased rate of charge is above the ordinary rates.
+Where the declaration is made, the carrier takes the goods with his entire common law liability.
 This is irrespective of whether he makes the additional charge or not.

-The Act applies to gold, silver, coins, precious metal, stones, jewellery, watches, clocks, trinkets and banknotes, deeds, stamps, paintings, engravings and pictures, China silks and similar small valuable items as set out as well as things which are ancillary to the goods listed in the act.
-If a package contains items not within the Act and those which are in the Act the carrier is liable in respect of items not within the Act.
+The Act applies to gold, silver, coins, precious metal, stones, jewellery, watches, clocks, trinkets and banknotes, deeds, stamps, paintings, engravings and pictures, China silks and similar small valuable items as set out, as well as things which are ancillary to the goods listed in the act.
+If a package contains items not within the Act and those which are in the Act, the carrier is liable in respect of items not within the Act.

-Where the value and contents have been duly declared and where applicable to the increased charge paid, the owner may recover for damages up to the declared amount together with the increased charges themselves.
+Where the value and contents have been duly declared and where applicable to the increased charge paid, the owner may recover damages up to the declared amount together with the increased charges themselves.

 The carrier may require the owner to prove the value of the items.
 The declaration is not binding on the carrier.
 However, it does represent a cap on the carrier’s liability.

 The Act does not apply to a serious offence committed by the carrier or his employees.
-Under the legislation a felony is required, which now refers to an offence, which is subject to imprisonment for a period of five years or upwards.
+Under the legislation, a felony is required, which now refers to an offence which is subject to imprisonment for a period of five years or upwards.
 This may arise where the goods have been stolen by the employee.

-Where animals are carried suitable vehicles must be provided.
+Where animals are carried, suitable vehicles must be provided.
 Fit and proper places of loading and unloading must be used.
 Animals must be fed and cared for in the course of transit.
 If the consignee does not accept the animal at the end of the carriage, the expenses of caring for the animal may be recovered from the owner.
-If the animals are accepted but are not physically removed from the carrier’s premises ,his liability as carrier ceases.
+If the animals are accepted but are not physically removed from the carrier’s premises,his liability as carrier ceases.

 Railway and canal proprietors were bound to provide reasonable facilities for receiving and delivering animals.
 Now, they carry them under their own standard conditions.
 There are detailed conditions on the standards of welfare for animals in transit.
 Extensive harmonised EU laws now apply.